224Helix/MagSail-Stability-and-Wind-Simulation/README.md

 The spacecraft configuration includes:

 - One primary MagSail for propulsion and momentum exchange
-- Three to four secondary magnetic sails for torque and steering authority
+- Three secondary magnetic sails for torque and steering authority

 Analysis focuses on dynamical stability and control feasibility rather than material properties or structural details.